 - Learn how to confidently start a painting.

 These are the basic steps to start a painting.
-Use them to start your own paintings and do the how-to paintings.
+Use them for your own paintings and the how-to paintings.

 The how-to painting pages have painting techniques for either oils or watercolors.
 During the painting, I snap photos of the steps of painting.
-Each step is carefully explained with what and why of what I am doing.
+Each step is carefully explained with what I am doing.

 choose your subject

 What do you want paint?
 A good place to start is to choose something around you.

 We are familiar with our surroundings.
 We do a better job of painting things we know and understand.